Keep Up With McLean!

 Innovation and Compassion Are Hallmarks of a Career Founded on Ideals

 Since her time as a medical student, Shelly F. Greenfield, MD, MPH, has understood that the integration of clinical care, research, and training was integral to delivering and improving patient care.
 This commitment has informed her work since then.
-“When I went into medicine, I believed strongly in the ideals of the profession—respect, dignity, and the importance of the patient-physician relationship in clinical care,” explained Greenfield, chief of the Division of Women’s Mental Health (DWMH) at McLean and professor of psychiatry at Harvard Medical School.
+“When I went into medicine, I believed strongly in the ideals of the profession—respect, dignity, and the importance of the patient-physician relationship in clinical care,” explained Greenfield, chief of the Center of Excellence in Women’s Mental Health (DWMH) at McLean and professor of psychiatry at Harvard Medical School.

 How One Clinician Helps People Find Their Path